knuckleswtf/scribe/docs/plugins.md

 - In the `headers` stage, you can return an array of headers.
 You may also negate existing headers by providing `false` as the header value.

+Check out our [community wiki](https://github.com/knuckleswtf/scribe/wiki/Helpful-strategies-(snippets)) for a list of helpful extraction strategies.